tamada/fritter/README.md

 This product extends [tamada/9rules](https://github.com/tamada/9rules).
 The superior points of `fritter` than 9rules are as follows.

 *  Simplify the class relationships from 9rules.
    *  In the case of `9rules`, it becomes to complicated relationships among classes to satisfy the 9rules itself.
    *  Then, `fritter` prioritizes the understandability of the source codes even if to not satisfy the rules of itself.
 *  Introduce more rules, and ease to add more rules.
    *  This is the side effect of the above point.
    *  To introduce the new rule, we provide only two classes which are subclasses of `Validator` and `ValidatorService`.
 *  Ease to customize the parameters for validators.
-   * Every parameters are read from configuration files.
+   *  All parameters are read from configuration files.
    *  The configuration files are given by `--level` option or `--config` option.  `fritter` defines the parameters by json formatted config file also `level`.
 *  Enable to select the output formats.
    *  `fritter` provides `json`, `xml`, and `markdown` format as result.
 * Thread supports.
    *  `fritter` uses the threads by user requests for each analyzing target.

 ## Description